NASA-AMMOS/3DTilesRendererJS/src/r3f/README.md

 ## EastNorthUpFrame

-The `EastNorthUpFrame` creates a root object that is centered on the provided point relative to the tile sets ellipsoid, specified via lat/lon/height and euler angle props and is used to place 3D objects relative to that point.
-It does not rotate the original tile set and must be a child of a `TilesRenderer` component.
+The `EastNorthUpFrame` creates a root object that is centered on the provided point relative to the tilesets ellipsoid, specified via lat/lon/height and euler angle props and is used to place 3D objects relative to that point.
+It does not rotate the original tileset and must be a child of a `TilesRenderer` component.

 It can be used to place markers on the surface of the ellipsoid, such as a cone for pointing to a location: